The Power of Vanilla Flavors

 Vanilla: Flavor & Function

 Emily Sheehan, Applications Manager, EMEA, believes this versatility makes vanilla “the king of characterizing flavors”: “Vanilla is powerful.
-It can be used in your development as the backbone for your whole flavour profile or even the star itself.
-In addition, this characterizing flavour can help other flavours sing and mask off notes too.”
+It can be used in your development as the backbone for your whole flavor profile or even the star itself.
+In addition, this characterizing flavor can help other flavors sing and mask off notes too.”

 This is excellent news for both developers in the better-for-you and plant-based spaces.